Hands-on Science

 -

-Chemistry of the Human Senses
+Chemistry and the Human Senses

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Third Floor, West Wing

-This presentation will discuss the chemistry associated with the human senses of sight, smell, and taste.
+This presentation will discuss the chemistry associated with the human senses of vision, smell, and taste.
 Poster presentations will provide scientific principles behind the human senses while hands-on activities will keep kids of all ages involved and engaged!

 -

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 2130

 -

-Digging The Past: Learning through Artifacts with MSU’s Campus Archaeology Program
+Digging The Past: Learning Through Artifacts with MSU’s Campus Archaeology Program

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor South Wing
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 1202

-Learn more about Digging The Past: Learning through Artifacts with MSU’s Campus Archaeology Program
+Learn more about Digging The Past: Learning Through Artifacts with MSU’s Campus Archaeology Program

 -

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Third Floor, West Wing

 -

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 2202
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Third Floor, West Wing

 -

-Saturday, April 1, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 3202
+Saturday, April 13, 10:00 AM - 4:00 PM at STEM Teaching and Learning Facility Room 2130

 -